tye-exe/CogWorks/README.md

 - Permissions.

 ### Permissions:
-- fileman.plugin.install - Able to install plugins.
+- fileman.plugin.ins - Able to install plugins.
-- fileman.plugin.remove - Able to remove plugins.
+- fileman.plugin.rm - Able to remove plugins.
 - fileman.file.nav - Able to use the "/file" command, view files and folders, & navigate though folders.
 - fileman.file.read - Able to read the content of files.
 - fileman.file.edit - Able to edit the content of files.